The "Crown" Jewel of Historic Wallace Idaho

 Northern Pacific Depot Museum Director

-Shauna Hillman is the Northern Pacific Museum Director.
-Her leadership in preserving, cataloging, and archiving historical photographs of Idaho’s railroad, mining, timber, and farming activities – many of them on glass-plate negatives, has been her passion over the years.
-She is truly an Idaho “gem” and is instrumental in making the Depot the wonderful historical resource that it is today.
-In addition to serving as the museum’s Chief Curator, she is also an active member of the Historic Wallace Preservation Society.
+Cindy Browning Lien is the Northern Pacific Museum Director.
+Her leadership helps us in preserving, cataloging, and archiving historical photographs of Idaho’s railroad, mining, timber, and farming activities – many of them on glass-plate negatives.

 NORTHERN PACIFIC DEPOT FLOOR PLAN